 4.2.1 The Council is required to pay off an element of the accumulated General Fund borrowing each year (the CFR) through a revenue charge - the Minimum Revenue Provision (MRP), and is also allowed to undertake additional voluntary payments (VRP).
 No revenue charge is currently required for the HRA.
-However, under selffinancing, the HRA is now required to charge depreciation on its assets, which has been built into the revenue charges in the HRA 30 year Business Plan.
+However, under self-financing, the HRA is now required to charge depreciation on its assets, which has been built into the revenue charges in the HRA 30 year Business Plan.

-The Department of Communities and Local Government have issued statutory guidance on the options available for making prudent provision for the repayment of debt.
+The Department of Homes, Communities and Local Government have issued statutory guidance on the options available for making prudent provision for the repayment of debt.
 The Council must have regard to this guidance.
 The guidance is not prescriptive and makes it clear that councils can follow an alternative approach, provided they still make a prudent provision.
 The broad aim of a 'prudent provision' is to ensure that debt is repaid over a period that is reasonably commensurate with that over which the capital expenditure provides benefits to service delivery.

 Guidance issued by the Secretary of State requires that before the start of each financial year the Council prepares a statement of its policy on making MRP in respect of the forthcoming financial year and submits it to Full Council for approval.
-There are no changes proposed to the MRP policy for 2018/19.
+There has been one amendment to the proposed MRP policy for 2019/20 which has been to remove an additional option included in 2018/19 to negate the need to apply MRP in respect of land purchases.
+This has been amended in light of more recent MHCLG guidance.